Research

 Mathews, Erin, et al. White matter abnormalities in fetal alcohol spectrum disorders: Focus on axon growth and guidance.
 Exp Biol Med (Maywood).
 2021 Apr; 246(7): 812–821

-January 2022 The CDC Alcohol Consumption and Binge Drinking During Pregnancy Among Adults Aged 18–49 Years United States, 2018–2020
+January 2022 CDC MMWR Alcohol Consumption and Binge Drinking During Pregnancy Among Adults Aged 18–49 Years United States, 2018–2020

 Flannigan, Katherine, et al. Responding to the Unique Complexities of Fetal Alcohol Spectrum Disorder.
 Frontiers in Psychology.
 January 2022.
 Volume 12. doi: 10.3389/fpsyg.2021.778471